 Added third-floor dormers to a colonial home in Cambridgeport.
 Gable dormers add space in the master bedroom, and new skylights provide light.
 Shed dormer on the building’s rear side allows creation of a new bath.
+Second-floor deck in back provides a leafy retreat, emergency egress, and bike storage on the lower level.

 Client: Dr. Thomas and Katherine Thomas